pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 ### Application

 This one required quite some iteration, especially due to difficult memory lifetime issues.
-You may have heard about it if not in Rust, and it's a tough one to learn especially for those coming from a Garbage Collected-only languages, especially coming from a Garbage Collected language like Java, Javascript, C# or Go.
+You may have heard about it if not developing in Rust yourself, and it's a tough one to learn especially for those coming from Garbage Collected languages like Java, Javascript, C# or Go.
 In my experience, it's not that often required in typical Rust code, but it does definitely contribute to a high learning curve at the beginning.
-Maybe by progress in skill, certainly by advances in the compiler, explicit lifetime annotations have been increasingly more rare in my own code for what it's worth.
+Maybe by progress in my own Rust skills, certainly by advances in the compiler, explicit lifetime annotations have been increasingly more rare in my own code for what it's worth.

 ```rust
 /// Interact with application state from the components.